← All posts

 What about sharing secrets with teammates?

-OpaqueVault is currently designed for individual developer workflows.
-Each developer has their own vault, encrypted with their own master password.
-The namespace structure (app/environment/name) is defined in .ov.yaml which lives in version control — so your team shares the structure automatically, but each developer manages their own credential values.
+OpaqueVault is currently a single-developer tool.
+Each developer has their own vault encrypted with their own master password.
+The .ov.yaml config lives in version control so your team shares the app context automatically — but each developer provisions their own secret values.

 Migrating from .env